What a Professional Roof Inspection Covers

 What Your Inspection Report Includes

-A professional roof inspection report is more than a verbal opinion — it is a documented record of your roof's condition that can be used for insurance claims, real estate transactions, and maintenance planning.
+A professional roof inspection report is more than a verbal opinion — it is a documented record of your roof's condition suitable for insurance claims, real estate transactions, and maintenance planning.

 ✓ Photo documentation

-High-resolution photos of all damage points, failure areas, and areas of concern.
+High-resolution photos of all damage points, failure areas, and areas of concern with location labels.

 ✓ Condition rating per component